Massive oil spill distorts Kansas couple’s confidence in the integrity of Keystone pipeline

 A murky future

-Chris and Bill Pannbacker said they shared unease about the potential for another break in the pipeline completed a dozen years ago.
+Chris and Bill Pannbacker said they shared unease about potential of another break in the pipeline completed a dozen years ago.

 “You’re damn right,” Bill Pannbacker said.
 “If that line blows on top of that hill, it’s going to shoot oil all over.
 It’s going to cover that valley.
 I don’t have the confidence in the line that I did before, I guess.”